lolfig/Looking-into-Informal-Currency-Markets-as-Limit-Order-Books/README.md

 ## Project Overview

-This project analyzes cuban informal currency market by modeling them as limit order books (LOBs).
-It processes financial messages, extracts structured data, simulates an order book, and applies analytical techniques to understand market microstructure dynamics.
+This project analyzes the Cuban informal currency market by modeling it as a limit order book (LOB).
+It involves web scraping to collect financial data, processing financial messages, extracting structured data, simulating an order book, and applying analytical techniques to explore the dynamics of market microstructure.

 ## Features